 Organizational communications have transformed from one-way broadcasting to two-way engagement.
 Central to this change is technology that allows a person receiving communication to endorse, share, and respond to it.
-And so I am always surprised by how many people seem to fear social media,1 the foundation of two-way communication.
+And so I am always surprised by how many people seem to fear social media, ((I use the term “social media” here broadly, including Facebook and Twitter but also blogging and commenting.)) the foundation of two-way communication.
 So let’s conquer that fear by talking about how to ease in to this new world and why you should start now and finish later.

 Why It’s Good

 There are many great reasons for why you should embrace “user-generated content” and social media.

 By providing a Facebook wall or public comment form, users see that they can contact your organization.
 This makes your organization more approachable.
 When they choose to write or share or like, that connection becomes even stronger.